h2oai/h2o-2/h2o-docs/source/developuser/how_r_interacts_with_h2o.rst

 |

 The following diagram shows the R program retrieving the resulting GLM model.
-(Not shown is the GLM model itself executing subtasks within H2O and depositing the result into the K/V store.
-Also not shown is R polling the /Jobs.json URL for the GLM model to complete.)
+(Not shown: the GLM model executing subtasks within H2O and depositing the result into the K/V store or R polling the /Jobs.json URL for the GLM model to complete.)

 .. image:: PngGen/pictures/retrieve_glm_result_from_r.png